Gina Miller: 2019 European Parliament election

 On 8 May 2019, Miller set up a website, Remain United, to encourage tactical voting in the EU parliamentary election on 23 May, to maximise the number of MEPs of various parties elected who support remaining in the EU.

 Prorogation of parliament legal challenge

-On 28 August 2019, Miller was one of a number of parties to launch legal proceedings against the Johnson government for prorogation of parliament, claiming to do so was unconstitutional.
-On 6 September 2019 the High Court ruled that the decision to suspend Parliament was lawful and dismissed her case but granted permission to appeal.
-A similar case lodged before the Scottish Court of Session found several days later that prorogation was unlawful as it had "the effect of stymying Parliament", setting up a hearing before the Supreme Court for 17 September.
+On 28 August 2019, Miller was one of a number of parties to launch legal proceedings against the Johnson government for advising the Queen to prorogue parliament, claiming to do so was unconstitutional.
+On 6 September 2019, the High Court ruled that the advice was not justiciable and dismissed her case, but granted permission to appeal.
+A similar case lodged before the Scottish Court of Session ruled several days later that the advice was justiciable, that it was motivated by an intention to circumvent Parliamentary accountability, and the it was unlawful, void and of no effect, setting up a hearing before the Supreme Court for 17 September.

-On 24 September 2019, the Supreme Court ruled unanimously that prorogation was unlawful.
+On 24 September 2019, the Supreme Court ruled unanimously that the advice, and subsequent prorogation, were unlawful, void and of no effect because it had "the effect of frustrating or preventing, without reasonable justification, the ability of Parliament to carry out its constitutional functions as a legislature and as the body responsible for the supervision of the executive."